The ultimate Sonicare FAQ has answers about any Philips Sonicare electric toothbrush, one of the world’s most popular brands.

 Another global brand with an excellent line up of electric toothbrush models, Oral B is a worthy rival of a Philips Sonicare for top position in the competition for ‘best electric toothbrush‘.

 The two major brands differ fundamentally in the way they clean your teeth.
-Sonicare uses sonic motion while Oral B uses a rotary motion.
+Sonicare uses sonic motion while Oral B uses a rotatory motion.

-Through a combination of oscillating, rotating and vibratory motion, Oral B toothbrushes can break up plaque and clean in between your teeth.
+Through a combination of oscillating, rotating and vibratory action, Oral B toothbrushes can break up dental plaque and clean in between your teeth.

 The Sonicare, on the other hand, vibrates at a rate of 31,000 strokes per minute.
 This helps clean multiple teeth at once from the sonic vibration set up within your mouth.

 And while each company points at a study that says their brand is better, the truth is both have wonderful cleaning power… that’s almost equal!

 But what you must understand is that the less expensive devices have fewer features – and some even compromise the quality of cleaning.

 Unless it delivers the power and includes the features you need, don’t pick Oral B over Sonicare just because you can get it for a few bucks less!

-Both Oral B and Sonicare electric toothbrush models are travel-friendly and come with travelling cases that make it easy to stow and carry your brush on trips.
+They come with travel cases that make it easy to stow and carry your brush on trips.
 On this score, the Sonicare DiamondClean is probably one of the best models for travellers.

-On the other hand, Oral B devices often need to be recharged at least once in a week.
+On the other hand, Oral B devices often need to be recharged at least once in 2 weeks.

 Value for Money

-Finally, we’re left with a tricky choice – and must rely on a ‘soft’ metric like value for money.
+Finally, we’re left with a tricky choice – and must rely on a ‘soft’ measurement like value for money.